 8. You played using VPN

-Most online casinos explicitly prohibit using VPN while playing, because with VPN they can’t verify your identity.
+Most online casinos explicitly prohibit using a VPN while playing as they cannot verify your identity.

 Turn off the VPN before playing at an online casino.

 You can get self-excluded from most online casinos.
 You do this when gambling is no longer entertainment for you, but a severe problem.